department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/research-findings.md

 We wanted to learn which VA-related tasks are most important to Veterans and others, including Veterans' family members or caregivers, survivors, and service members, so that these tasks can be best supported from the home page.

 The top tasks that we identify could be used to inform the redesign of the VA.gov home page and measure the overall health of VA.gov.
 We can use the top tasks we identify to run baseline usability tests and then regular tests at intervals.
 Over time, these tests will tell us whether Veterans can quickly and easily complete all top tasks.
 We can also look at the navigation path(s) for each top task and examine analytics for them.
+The identification of top tasks will also be informative to other teams working throughout the VA.gov ecosystem.

 Veteran tasks fit into the Veteran journey throughout their lives: